 The goal of the capstone is for you to summarize what you have been learning as you progress through the modules of the course.
-The capstone consists of a series of small assignments (short write-ups and corresponding video clips that you will add to a Google Earth map) that you will create every 2 weeks, as you work to complete your final capstone project.
+The capstone consists of a series of small assignments (short write-ups and corresponding video clips that you will add to a Google Earth map) that you will create every 2 weeks.
+You will hand in the capstone at four different stages (see syllabus) so you will get plenty of feedback.
 By the end of Module 12, you will be nearly done with your Capstone, with no huge assignment at the end of class.
 Along the way, you will receive rubrics and feedback to guide you in doing your best work.

 The two reports are: